Osaka, Nadal advance in Australia after Djokovic flies home

 Nadal is tied with Djokovic and Roger Federer with 20 major singles titles each, the most in the history of men’s tennis.
 With Djokovic unable to defend his crown in Melbourne because he didn’t meet Australia’s strict COVID-19 vaccination criteria, the door is slightly more ajar to Nadal.

-Osaka’s main concern, meanwhile, is winning a fifth major title, and her third at the Australian Open.
+Osaka’s main concern, meanwhile, is winning a third Australian title in four years.

-“To be completely honest, it didn’t really affect me,” Osaka said about what went on with Djokovic.
+“To be completely honest, it didn’t really affect me,” Osaka said of the Djokovic drama.
 “My goal, like even before this whole situation, is to just focus on myself more, what I need to do to become better.

 “Me, I’m a tennis player.
 I’ll focus on my matches.
 You as, I guess, an audience, focus on whatever is in the news, no?”

 A potential fourth-round meeting with top-ranked Ash Barty could be waiting.
-Barty, aiming to be the first Australian woman to win the title here since 1978, started with a 6-0, 6-1 win over Lesia Tsurenko.
+Barty, aiming to be the first Australian woman to win the title in Melbourne since 1978, beat Lesia Tsurenko 6-0, 6-1.

-After winning here last year, capturing her second Australian Open title in three years, Osaka pulled out of the 2021 French Open before the second round, then sat out Wimbledon.
+Osaka, after winning the title last year, pulled out of the French Open before the second round, then sat out Wimbledon.
 She played at the Tokyo Olympics, where she lit the cauldron, but ended her 2021 season early after a third-round loss and a teary news conference at the U.S. Open.

-Two of her goals for 2022, she said last week, were to stay completely composed on the court and off, and to enjoy the game.
+Two of her goals for 2022 are to stay completely composed on the court and off, and to enjoy the game.

 And, yes, finally, the focus was on tennis in Australia.
-And it got started in a big way, with a combined 64 matches scheduled on Day 1 in the men’s and women’s singles.
+It got started in a big way, with a combined 64 singles matches on opening day.

 French Open champion Barbora Krejcikova, fifth-seeded Maria Sakkari, No. 15 Elina Svitolina and two-time Australian Open champion Victoria Azarenka all advanced.

-Two young U.S. contenders went out in the first round, with 2020 Australian Open champion Sofia Kenin losing 7-6 (2), 7-5 to fellow American Madison Keys and No. 18 Coco Gauff saving five match points before losing 6-4, 6-2 to Wang Qiang.
+Two young American contenders went out in the first round, with 2020 Australian Open champion Sofia Kenin losing 7-6 (2), 7-5 to Madison Keys and No. 18 Coco Gauff saving five match points before losing 6-4, 6-2 to Wang Qiang.

-Also advancing were No. 7 Matteo Berrettini, No. 10 Hubert Hurkacz, No. 16 Cristian Garin and No. 17 Gael Monfils and No. 23 Reilly Opelka, while No. 12 Cameron Norrie lost in straight sets to Sebastian Korda.
+Also advancing were No. 7 Matteo Berrettini, No. 10 Hubert Hurkacz, No. 16 Cristian Garin, No. 17 Gael Monfils and No. 23 Reilly Opelka, while No. 12 Cameron Norrie lost in straight sets to Sebastian Korda.

 Nadal won the Australian Open in 2009 and is the only past champion in the men’s bracket after Djokovic’s late withdrawal Sunday.
 On Monday, the top-ranked Serbian landed in Dubai, then caught a flight to Belgrade.